SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1019-24-0-replace-device-as-plugin-graft-release-cd.md

 ticket: DM-3546
 version: 1019.24.0
 ---
-The Replace device feature is now delivered as a self-hosted plugin by the Device management application.
-This allows that the feature is easily removable from the application if not needed and that it is plugged to other applications with All devices list or Subassets grid.
+The "Replace device" functionality is now delivered as a self-hosted plugin by the Device management application.
+This way, the functionality can easily be removed from the application if not needed and plugged to other applications with an **All devices** list or **Subassets** view.

 Additionally, WebSDK hooks hookDataGridActionControls and hookService have been introduced.